 San Francisco sailor Jenn Virskus shares her experience of racing the 2o15 Transpac aboard the Santa Cruz 50 Adrenalin.

-I flew into Long Beach the night before my first Transpac, and the power was out.
+I flew into Long Beach the night before my first Transpac and the power was out.
 After ordering fajitas, guacamole, and a beer at a hole-in-the-wall Mexican joint, I turned to the two crewmates I was eating with and said, “I’m not gonna lie, I’m a little bit scared.”
 Joseph Shacat high-fived me.

 The reality of Adrenalin (Santa Cruz 50) was, we were eight people, eight pretty good sailors, with almost no ocean experience between us.
 Gail Yando had done the most Pacific crossings at four, but none were the Transpac, and only one was a race.
 Del Olsen had done the same race, his only ocean crossing, and Andy Bates had done a single ocean cruising crossing.
 The rest of us were complete rookies, including our navigator Kirk Twardowski, who had very little big boat experience at all.

 The boat was in excellent condition, Del and Greg Mitchell especially saw to that.
-The rest of us helped—I assisted with the laying of the carbon fiber into the mold for the new emergency rudder—and John Clark and I both helped out with vacuum-packing spinnakers and repairing the tired #1 while Kirk spent six months with his head buried in a computer learning the navigation programs, but I think everyone agrees the boat prep was mostly Del and Greg.
+The rest of us helped—I assisted with the laying of the carbon fiber into the mold for the new emergency rudder and John Clark and I both helped out with vacuum-packing spinnakers and repairing the tired #1 while Kirk spent six months with his head buried in a computer learning the navigation programs, but I think everyone agrees the boat prep was mostly Del and Greg.

 Gail had prepared home-cooked, vacuum-sealed frozen meals for up to 12 days, there was a supply of Ramen that would last several more days if necessary, and the watermaker made better tasting water than in many homes in the Bay Area.
 We had two GPS tracking units, the official Yellow Brick race tracker and a second unit with which we could post status updates to Facebook.
 Our cell phones wouldn’t work, but we weren’t going to be disconnected, not really.
 So, what was there to be afraid of?

 It was more of a fear of the unknown than the sailing.
-I was coming off the Mac race, which I would argue was more like a middle distance race than a marathon where the pace and intensity is much higher.
+I was coming off the Mac race, which I would argue is more like a middle distance race than a marathon where the pace and intensity is much higher.
 While no one besides Joseph admitted it to me, I think everyone was a little jittery that Thursday morning.

-Gail made fettuccine alfredo for dinner, and as the sun fell, the sky was clear yielding a heap of stars.
+Gail made fettuccine alfredo for dinner and as the sun fell the sky was clear yielding a heap of stars.
 It wasn’t as cold as on Lake Michigan, but we were all mostly bundled up.
 On the horizon, a dark bank of clouds awaited us.